ThePalaceProject/library-registry/README.md

 git clone https://github.com/thepalaceproject/library-registry-admin.git
 ```

+## Key Environment Variables

+These environment variables are generally applicable, regardless of installation method, and are included here because they are not discussed elsewhere in this document.

+- EMAILER_RECIPIENT_OVERRIDE: If set, `emailer` will send all non-test email to this email address.

 ## Installation (Docker)

 Because the Registry runs in a Docker container, the only required software is [Docker Desktop](https://www.docker.com/products/docker-desktop).
 The database and webapp containers expect to be able to operate on ports 5432 and 80, respectively--if those ports are in use already you may need to amend the `docker-compose.yml` file to add alternate ports.